LeCAD-PEG/SOLPS-GUI/doc/source/howto/cpo2ids/index.rst

    IDS ``electrons`` data structure

-The IDS ``density`` dataset, shown in
-:num:`Fig. #ids-electron-density` consists of less subdata sets as CPO electron density ``ne`` dataset. ``Grid-subset-index`` (in “Subgrid” and “Geometry and nodes” chapter we called it **subgrid base index**) and ``values`` data in IDS database are taken for being the same
+The IDS ``density`` dataset, shown in :numref:`ids-electron-density` consists of less subdata sets as CPO electron density ``ne`` dataset. ``Grid-subset-index`` (in “Subgrid” and “Geometry and nodes” chapter we called it **subgrid base index**) and ``values`` data in IDS database are taken for being the same